Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Pinpoint what information will support your cause with the reviewers.
 Be careful that you don’t accidentally add information that will create implicit bias or acts of prejudice and stereotyping.
 For example, just because the community you’re trying to help doesn’t have a proper education system, that doesn’t mean the community isn’t knowledgeable.

-Grantmakers are looking for a program that’s high quality.
+Grantmakers are looking for high-quality programs.
 During your evaluation, ensure that you have a clearly outlined reporting system for your expenses.
-Setting up a streamlined communication shows you’re ready to report on your program’s progress and how you distribute the funds.
+Setting up a streamlined communication system shows you’re ready to report on your program’s progress and how you distribute the funds.

 Your funding request needs to be transparent.
 Meaning, nonprofit organizations seeking funds should have preestablished rules that explain the spending process.

-You can take the further step and create review criteria.
+You can take a further step and create review criteria.
 This can mean adding a numeric rating scale, objectives, and other metrics that help minimize subjectivity.

-Check for any specific request different grants may ask for.
+Check for any specific requests that different grants may ask for.
 Many funders will ask you to submit the grant proposal online.
 In that case, don’t bother checking if they accept regular mail or fax.

 Although you want to be compelling with your request, there are particular elements you want to stick to like glue.
 Grant providers have evaluation rules, and they will expect you to follow them.
 Going too much out of the box can result in disqualification before the reviewer even reads your request.